reneaunc/RockPaperScissors/README.md

 # RockPaperScissors
-Game of Rock Paper Scissors
+Game of Rock Paper Scissors with hardcoded user choice